Windows

 How do I share files between Windows and Linux on a dual boot?

 The same way you would share files between two different computers running Windows and Linux.
 You can use a flash drive or external hard drive to manually transfer files between the two installations — the only difference is you don’t have to unplug the drive.
-You could use a cloud storage provider for the same purpose, or set up a shared folder on a partition both operating systems can access.
+You could use a storage provider for the same purpose, or set up a shared folder on a partition both operating systems can access.

 Depending on the files you’re transferring, there can be compatible issues, however, so consider the best way to transfer the data for your needs.

 Windows is an operating system designed by Microsoft.
 The operating system is what allows you to use a computer.
-Windows comes preloaded on most new personal computers (), which helps to make it the most popular operating system in the world.
+Windows comes preloaded on most new personal computers (), which helps to make it the operating system in the world.

 Windows makes it possible to complete all types of everyday tasks on your computer.
 For example, you can use Windows to browse the Internet, check your email, edit digital photos, listen to , play games, and do much more.